-Float was deployed in the Algerian sub-basin, in the Mediterranean Sea.
-During its life it passed in Catalan and Alboran sub basins.
+Float was deployed in the Levantine sub-basin, in the Mediterranean Sea.
 The most favorable water masses, which are useful for comparison with climatology is relatively stable intermediate and deep waters from around 700 m.
 The initial comparison between Argo float and reference data shows a potential salinity offset/drift.
 This float was not DMQC-ed before.

-The OWC analysis showed a potential salinity offset/drift.
+The OWC analysis showed a potential salinity drift.
 Figure 15 reveals that the least square fit could have uncertainties.
-Figure 17 shows that the float salinity is quite constant on selected θ -levels.
-After profile 100 OWC results are not reliable.
-A comparison with another float is made in order to have an additional qualitative analysis for these results.
-The profiles used has QC 1 after DMQC analysis.
-The correction proposed by OW is quite small and below the Argo requested accuracy (0.01).
-The salinity data of Float WMO 6901878 are accurate and doesn't need a delayed mode correction:
+Figure 17 shows a small drift from cycle 21 to 115 on selected θ -levels.
+The correction proposed by OW is below the Argo requested accuracy (0.01) for profiles from 21 to 115.
+A comparison with another two floats is made in order to have an additional qualitative analysis.

+After several analyses, the last decision is that the salinity data of float WMO 6902874 doesn't need a delayed mode correction from cycle 21 to 115.
+QC 1 is applied.

-PSAL_ADJUSTED=PSAL from cycle 1 to 205
+PSAL_ADJUSTED=PSAL from cycle 1 to 209